 Much like Quaritch’s re-introducing, Kiri’s presence showcases Cameron’s willingness to lean into the more strange and surreal aspects of this franchise.
 It could have been quite easy to phase away from the tech-based science fiction elements from the first movie and focus on the alienness of Pandora.
 Kiri and Quaritch both represent a surreal submerging of the natural and technological interventions of 22nd century humanity.
 Both are products of human integration within the world of Pandora, something that is likely to become more common and eccentric as the franchise progresses.

 Is it perfect?
 Certainly not.
 The worldbuilding can feel bloated on occasion, there are numerous points in which Cameron evidently gets swept away in his self-assembled fascination with Navi culture, and the dialogue does have a tendency to evoke involuntary groans whenever the script tries to crack a joke.
 There is also a little too much familiarity here, that oddly gives this less of a unique identity to that of Cameron’s previous sequels.
 Aliens and Terminator 2 managed to feel tonally unique from their predecessors, all whilst maintaining the illusion that they belonged within the same universe as their prior chapters.
 While The Way of Water does evidently feel like a follow on to Sully’s first adventure, it feels almost tonally identical to its predecessor in a way that does compromise its identity.
-The soundtrack, lighting, pacing and structure all feels a little too familiar that that of Avatar.
-This may seem like a strange criticism, yet by having this one adopt so much of its predecessor’s identity, one can’t help but feel Cameron’s long awaited sequel lacks that feel of tonal expansion which his previous sequels have excelled in..
+The soundtrack, lighting, pacing and structure all feels a little too familiar to that of Avatar.
+This may seem like a strange criticism, yet by having this one adopt so much of its predecessor’s identity, one can’t help but feel Cameron’s long awaited sequel lacks that feel of tonal expansion which his previous sequels have excelled in.

 Once again, Cameron has manged to push the envelope and deliver a cinematic experience capable of charming the masses.
-If anyone may have been wondering whether changes to the pop culture landscape over the last decade have faltered Avatar’s chances of flourishing in the future, The Way of Water may well just prove that Cameron’s pet billion dollar pet project may well have legs after all.
+If anyone may have been wondering whether changes to the pop culture landscape over the last decade have faltered Avatar’s chances of flourishing in the future, The Way of Water may well just prove that Cameron’s billion dollar pet project may well have legs after all.